Lhenazi is written with a syllabic script, which suits the language well because it mostly only allows consonant-vowel pairs in words anyway.

 - re

-The last consonant of a word is voiced and written as such in transliteration.
-However, the syllabary characters do not show this voicing:
+The last consonant of a word is voiced.
+However, neither transliteration nor syllabary characters show this voicing:

 The only time a consonant is allowed without a following vowel is at the end of a word.
 The character for a standalone consonant is the same as the <consonant>o, but with a small open circle added to the character: